snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

     - Almost every tech companies will have a tech blog, so pick your favorite!

 ## Warming up

-### Behavioral

-Although most questions asked in behavioral rounds are about your past experiences, thinking about some of these common questions can help deliver a crisp answer in the interviews.

-- Reason for considering other opportunities
-- Prior work experience, interesting projects
-- Working style, cultural alignment
-- Motivation or goals in life

 ### Coding practice